tinkerator/pious/README.md

 ## Status

-The package currently only supports disassembling known PIO instructions.
-The tests are all extracted from known assembly output.
+The package only supports assembling and disassembling known PIO instructions.
+The tests are extracted from known assembly output.

 To explore: